5 legendary gold nuggets of the 19th century

 Year: 1861

-Weight: 29,5 kilograms
+Weight: 29,5 kilograms of gold

 A company of enthusiasts from St. Louis invested money in the mines, which did not arouse the interest of experienced gold seekers.
 Young people had very modest experience in gold mining, but had zeal and believed in success.
 They searched for native gold with the double force.
 One of the workers was a destitute Indian.

 One evening he went to the creek to wash his working coveralls.
 The attention of the young gold seeker was captured by the brilliance he saw in the muddy water.
 He got himself into the water and saw a large shiny stone of unknown origin.
-The guy reacted to the discovered object without much interest: previously, he had never seen gold larger than the size of a pinhead.
+The guy reacted to the discovered object without much interest: previously, he had never seen gold in bits larger than the size of a pinhead.
 The Indian did not suspect that native gold can be so large.
 He could not identify the metal, and so he called for the master’s help.
 An experienced person immediately identified a precious gold nugget.

 In the photo: gold miners of the Sierra Nevada,1860.